-The primary risk factor for facet syndrome is something outside of our control — aging.
-While there are other risk factors, like lifestyle choices and genetics, the most common cause of facet disease is the natural aging and deterioration of the spine.
+The primary risk factor for facet syndrome is something outside of our control: the natural aging process.
+While there are other risk factors, like lifestyle choices and genetics, the most common cause of facet disease are age-related changes that cause the deterioration of the spine.

-Over time, the wear and tear caused by years of bending, flexing and twisting causes the protective layer of cartilage within the facet joints of the spine to deteriorate.
-As the layer of cartilage wears down, the vertebrae begin to collide with one another, causing bone-on-bone friction, which can lead to inflammation of the joints and development of bone spurs.
+Over time natural loss of water content combined with the wear and tear caused by years of bending, flexing and twisting causes the protective layer of cartilage within the facet joints of the spine to deteriorate.
+As the layer of cartilage wears down, the vertebrae begin to rub against each other, causing bone-on-bone friction, which can lead to inflammation of the joints and development of bone spurs.

 Understanding what causes facet syndrome and the risk factors for this condition can help you make certain lifestyle choices to improve your overall spine health in the hopes of avoiding this condition.

 Facet syndrome is a form of osteoarthritis that affects the facet joints of the spine.

 Facet joints are the hinges that connect the vertebrae of the spine.
 These joints allow the vertebrae to pivot and move, which enables the spine to bend and flex.
 The facet joints are protected by a thin layer of cartilage and are lubricated by fluid that causes the joints to move smoothly against each other.

 The aging process is the main risk factor for facet syndrome because over time the cartilage and lubricating fluid begin to dry out, making it brittle and prone to deterioration.
 This natural breakdown of the cartilage on the facet joints and the resulting friction of the vertebrae can lead to facet syndrome.